-Early in the NBV process the concept of 'early release' was identified for properties adjacent to existing Neighbourhood Plan areas, which could potentially proceed directly to OCP Amendments, following analysis by staff and provided that further detailed, parcel-based planning is undertaken by applicants once sites are identified.
-This concept is also considered on the basis that early release sites have ready, 'across the street' access to existing utility servicing and streets within Neighbourhood Plan areas, and are not physically separated from Plan areas by significant environmental and/or topographical features.
+Early in the NBV process the concept of 'early release' was proposed for NBV properties located adjacent to existing Neighbourhood Plan areas, which could proceed directly to OCP Amendments, following analysis by staff and provided that further, detailed parcel-based planning is undertaken by the applicants.
+This concept was considered on the basis that early release sites have ready, 'across the street' access to existing utility servicing and streets within Neighbourhood Plan areas, and are not physically separated from Plan areas by significant environmental and/or topographical features.

-The proposed Early Release Framework, as detailed in this report, is now ready for consideration, and is based on the outcomes of the NBV Phase 2 report, which identifies potential land use areas and key transportation access and servicing concepts, as well as key infrastructure upgrades and improvements.
+To support this concept a proposed Early Release Framework (the 'Framework') was developed based on the outcomes of the NBV Phase 2 report, which identified key land use areas, transportation access and servicing concepts, as well as key infrastructure upgrades and improvements.